appclacks/mirabelle/site/mirabelle/content/riemann-diff/_index.md

 In Riemann, all streams states (time windows for example) all lost during reloads. it's not the case in Mirabelle.
 Only streams which were modified in the configuration are recreated.

+## Index

+In Mirabelle, each stream has its own dedicated index.

 ## New features

 A lot of small new features were also added (like a new pubsub mechanism, the on-disk queue...).